TX prisoners in need of pen pals:

 LGBTQ & Allies:

 Trans Pride Initiative in Dallas is searching for people willing to write incarcerated trans and queer people.
 Connect on Facebook to help or email firstname.lastname@example.org

 See a list of Queer and Trans pen pals ads here from Austin ABC: https://txqtprisoners.wordpress.com/pen-pals/

 Note: Please note the sensitive nature of sexuality and gender identity inside of US Prisons.
 Being outed could result in threats and attacks from other prisoners, and repression from prison officials.
 It is best to let the person you write direct you on what is safe for them to discuss.
 That being said, our prisons are violently homophobic and transphobic and that is why LGBTQ prisoners especially could use outside support, which is often lacking from family members.
 Here are a few more Texas Prisoners you may choose to connect with (use links above to verify unit and unit address).
-Envelopes must be addressed with legal names, but letters should use preferred names.
+Envelopes must be addressed with legal names, but letters should use chosen names.